There are some 40 allotments located in the heart of Buxted village. Anyone living in the civil parish of Buxted is eligible to rent one.

 There is currently a good mix of young families and old hands cultivating the allotments and they have a range of knowledge and experience.
 So, it is easy to exchange ideas and pick up growing tips.

-The rental rate for the 2017 agreement year (which starts on 1st March) is 30p per square metre (that translates into £12 annual rent for the smallest allotment up to nearly £68 for the largest).
+The rental rate for the 2018 agreement year (which starts on 1st March) is unchanged from 2017 and is 30p per square metre (that translates into £12 annual rent for the smallest allotment up to nearly £68 for the largest).
 On top of that there is an annual membership fee of £3 for the Buxted Allotment Association (the main benefit of membership is discounted prices at some local garden centres) and £3 per named allotment-holder for membership of the National Society of Allotment and Leisure Gardeners (the benefits of this include sight of a quarterly magazine and discounted seed prices).
 On taking up an allotment, the Parish Council requires a deposit of £40 per allotment which is refundable on expiry of the agreement providing the allotment is left in good order.

 Anyone interested in taking up an allotment should contact Rosemary de Bolla by e-mail (firstname.lastname@example.org).
 Over the last couple of years she has managed to meet every request for an allotment as it is rarely necessary to keep anyone on a waiting list for very long.

-Follow us on: https://www.facebook.com/BuxtedAllotment/
+Follow us on https://www.facebook.com/BuxtedAllotment/